mebusy/notes/dev_notes/Nand2TetrisII.md

  - **Assembly code** :
     - first of all, I'm going to create some temporary variable, which I call `endFrame`, and I'm going to assign the value of LCL to it.
     - so the return address must be the content of `M[ endFrame -5 ]` , and I put it in another temporary variable *retAddr*
+        - why we need to store it to a temporary variable ? because if the callee has 0 parameter, the next `*ARG=pop()` will overwrite the return address.
     - The next thing that I do is I reposition the return value for the caller.
         - the return value should be copied onto `ARG[0]`
         - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/n2t_vm_function_return_1.png)